deathrjj/age-gitlab-tool-tui/README.md

   - Select "Encrypt" to generate encrypted output.

 After encryption, the encrypted data will be printed to the terminal in ASCII-armored format.

+### Decryption

+When you have an age-encrypted file in your clipboard:

+1. The application will detect it and ask if you want to decrypt it
+2. If you select "Yes", it will:
+   - Check if the `AGE_PRIVATE_KEY_PATH` environment variable is set
+   - Attempt to use the specified private key to decrypt the message
+   - If the key is passphrase-protected, prompt you to enter the passphrase
+   - Output the decrypted content to the terminal
+3. If you select "No", it will proceed with the normal encryption interface

 ## Output Example